LEndres-NetSPI/WaPen-toolbox/PortSwigger-Academy/sqli.md

 Chaching 💸

 ### SQL injection attack, listing the database contents on Oracle
 Same thing, just with Oracle.
 Ezpz.
-I'm a master at this.

 >Pets' union select table_name, null from all_tables--